meyday7/pro-xchange/_posts/2021-03-04-Welcome-post.md

 Please make sure to follow us on our Instagram and Facebook pages for updates on new posts and some beautiful places in Marseille and Brussels.

-Finally, in case you have any questions, which we have not discussed on this blog, do not hesitate to reach us through our email (pro-xchange.me@gmail.com) next to our social media's.
+Finally, in case you have any questions, which we have not discussed on this blog, do not hesitate to reach us through our email (team@pro-xchange.me) next to our social media's.
 You can also drop us a message there!